energywebfoundation/origin/packages/utils-demo/README.md

 </code>

 ### SAVE_SMARTMETER_READ_CONSUMING
-usage: command store a new meterreading of an consuming asset
+usage: command store a new meterreading of an consuming device
 <br>params:
-* <code>assetId</code>: the assetID for the meterreading
+* <code>deviceId</code>: the deviceID for the meterreading
-* <code>smartMeter</code>: the smartMeter address associated with the asset
+* <code>smartMeter</code>: the smartMeter address associated with the device
-* <code>smartMeterPK</code>: the smartMeter private key associated with the asset
+* <code>smartMeterPK</code>: the smartMeter private key associated with the device
 * <code>meterreading</code>: the amount of energy to be logged (counter)
 * <code>filehash</code>: the filehash

 #### example
-We want to log a new meterreading for the consuming asset with id <code>0</code>.
-The transaction to do so must be signed with smartMeter's privatekey associated with the asset.
+We want to log a new meterreading for the consuming device with id <code>0</code>.
+The transaction to do so must be signed with smartMeter's privatekey associated with the device.
 The new meterreading will be <code>100000</code> Wh with the filehash <code>newMeterRead</code>.
-Keep in mind that the meterrading is not doing any addition, so the meterreading you pass here will be the new reading of the asset.
+Keep in mind that the meterrading is not doing any addition, so the meterreading you pass here will be the new reading of the device.

 <code>
 {
     "type": "SAVE_SMARTMETER_READ_CONSUMING",
     "data": {
-        "assetId": 0,
+        "deviceId": 0,
         "smartMeter": "0x1112ec367b20d2bffd40ee11523c3d36d61adf1b",
         "smartMeterPK": "50764e302e4ed8ce624003deca642c03ce06934fe77585175c5576723f084d4c",
         "meterreading": 100000,